mahmoudimus/nose-timer/README.rst

 How do I show only the ``n`` slowest tests?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For example, to show only the **10** slowest tests, run nosetests with
+For example, to show only the **10** slowest tests, run nosetests with the
 ``--timer-top-n`` flag.

 .. code:: bash